Integral differential forms for superelliptic curves

-Since $K[x]$ is a noetherian and normal domain and $\OO_v$ a discrete valuation ring, $A_v$ is a {\em Krull ring}, see \cite[\S 12]{MatsumuraCRT}.
-In particular, $A_v$ is the intersection of a family of discrete valuation rings.
-It follows from \cite[Theorem 12.3]{MatsumuraCRT} that the prime ideals of height one of $A_v$ correspond one-to-one to a minimal family of valuation rings defining $A_v$.
-Therefore, the prime ideals of height one are precisely these ideals: \begin{itemize} \item $\p_v := \{ f \in K[x] \mid v(f)> 0 \}$, and \item $\p_g:=A_v\cap (K[x]\cdot g)$, where $g\in K[x]$ runs over all irreducible and normalized polynomials. \end{itemize} Moreover, the localization of $A_v$ at any one of these prime ideals is equal to the corresponding valuation ring.
+\begin{lem} The prime ideals of height one of $A_v$ are the following: \begin{itemize} \item $\p_v := \{ f \in K[x] \mid v(f)> 0 \}$, and \item $\p_g:=A_v\cap (K[x]\cdot g)$, where $g\in K[x]$ runs over all irreducible and monic polynomials. \end{itemize} Moreover, the localization of $A_v$ at any one of these prime ideals is a discrete valuation ring.
 In particular,